Shortlisting candidates for an interview

 Once you have completed online shortlisting, input details of the interview arrangements and submit these details to HR.
 HR will then liaise with all shortlisted candidates, and will also seek references for them in advance of the selection process.

-HR will distribute the interview packs to panel members two days prior to the date of your interviews/selection process.
+HR will email the interview packs to panel members two days prior to the date of your interviews/selection process.
+You can also download these from the vacancy record yourself, should you wish to.

 Remember that other selection techniques as well as interviews can be used as part of the selection process.